Make a complaint

 - Complaints about staff

-Such complaints are about overall force policies commonly known as ‘organisational’ complaints.
+Such complaints are about overall force policies, commonly known as ‘organisational’ complaints.
 They may include operational policing policies, decisions about police resources, or general policing standards in your area.
-Whilst they will be recorded, these complaints fall outside the remit of the IPCC.

 Who can make a complaint?